thinking-binaries/variable_duty_cycle/README.md

 # projectile example

-WIP
+Shows the calculation of a projectile fired from a start point with a given vertical and horizontal velocity.

-Note introduction of negative duty cycle concept for V direction
+Note there are two VDC instances in this algorithm, and it introduces the concept of a negative duty cycle for the vertical velocity.

-Note this uses two inter-linked VDC algorithms, one for the V direction, and one for the H direction.
+There were two bugs in the original code presentation, that have been fixed.

 # MPH to KPM conversion